Skip to content

 There are currently three options for costing compute capacity in to your research grants.
 Purchasing either:

 Option 1. is more suitable for smaller requirements such as hosting for a typical web application or database.
-Option 2 is a way to get guaranteed access to a specific GPU or GPUs for a fixed number of days, which is particularly suitable for developing inference applications in CREATE Cloud.
-Option 3 is best suited to larger computational workloads, e.g. those requiring many CPU cores or GPUs for the entire duration of the research project.
+Option 2 is a way to pay for access to one or more GPUs, either paying for a reservation or paying for prioritised access via a queue.
+Option 3 is best suited to projects expecting to require large amounts of CPU capacity throughout their lifetime.

 CREATE Cloud Storage